fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#POST` - https://authservice.fpsinc.com/api/v2/{tenant_id}/identity/passcode

 **Description:** Create a new passcode in the Tenant system for customer verification.
-This API has to be integrated with customer facing application/website, e.g. corporate website to gain customer trust to share any personal information
+This API has to be integrated with customer facing application/website.

 * **Sample Input:**
 `{  "pass_key":  "23456",  "pass_phrase":  "chennai"  }`